Black Friday Bonanza: The Advertising Methods You’ll Want to Adopt for 2021

 SMS Marketing

 Australians also respond positively to SMS communication from brands, with high open rates across the board.
-Let your customers know the sale has begun, or will be starting tomorrow, with an SMS message.
+Let your customers know the sale has begun or will be starting tomorrow, with an SMS message.
 Don’t go overboard with this though, no one likes spam on their phone.

 Audio Ads – Spotify

 Audio engagement travels with consumers where visuals can’t go with 7 of 10 listeners able to correctly identify a brand after hearing an audio advertisement.
-Audio ads on channels such as Spotify provide an excellent opportunity to deliver targeting audio ads where visuals can’t go, reaching people while they are engaged with their favourite music or podcasts.
+Audio ads on channels such as Spotify provide an excellent opportunity to deliver targeted audio ads where visuals can’t go, reaching people while they are engaged with their favourite music or podcasts.
 Also, this channel is easier to use than you might think.

 Paid Advertising

 Tap into your paid marketing channels to get the word across before the day.
 A Black Friday campaign can be run through paid media channels from 2-4 weeks before the sales start.
-Keep the messaging clear, concise and focused on the promotion / offering.
+Keep the messaging clear, concise and focused on the promotion/offering.
 This can be specific or vague, promoting either ‘massive deals to be revealed on the day’, or ‘20% off our bedroom range this Black Friday’.
 Google Display, YouTube, Facebook and other awareness channels are ideal to utilise in the weeks leading up to the promotion, while Google Search needs to be front and centre on the day as people search for your products or brand.

 Make Your Sales Remarkable